BlockSigner/business-guide/source/aes/AESsetup.rst

   - **Customer Digital Signing Service Acknowledgement and Agreement** (This document must be signed with the advanced (AES) or qualified (QES) electronic signature.)

-**Note:** We recommend paying attention to Article 2.1 since it is relevant to your company.
+**Note:** We recommend paying attention to Article 2.1 which is relevant to your company.

   - **GlobalSign Terms of Use** (Signing with a simple electronic signature (SES) is enough.)

 - Once both documents are signed, we will send them for verification to our partner GlobalSign

-- If you have provided your company domain during the registration, GlobalSign will contact you by e-mail or phone to verify whether you have full control over your domain.
+- GlobalSign will contact you to verify company details and whether you have full control of your company domain.
 This process might take a few more days.

-**You must reply to GlobalSign to prove that you fully control your domain.** If you don't reply, we will not be able to start setting up AES for Business for your company.
+**You must reply to GlobalSign to prove that you fully control your domain.** If you don't reply, we'll not be able to start setting up AES for Business for your company.

-- Once GlobalSign has successfully verified your company details, we will set up AES for Business for your company
+- After GlobalSign has successfully verified your company details, we'll take care of the setup

 - To check that everything is set up correctly, we will send you a test document to sign